 This exhibition is co-organized by the American Federation of Arts and the Pennsylvania Academy of the Fine Arts

-Anna O. Marley, PhD, is the Vice President of Museum Research and Scholarship, Kenneth R. Woodcock Curator of Historical American Art, and Director of the Center for the Study of the American Artist at the Pennsylvania Academy of the Fine Arts, where she has curated over fifteen exhibitions.
+Anna O. Marley, PhD, is the Chief of Curatorial Affairs and the Kenneth R. Woodcock Curator of Historical American Art, and Director of the Center for the Study of the American Artist at the Pennsylvania Academy of the Fine Arts, where she has curated over fifteen exhibitions.
 Marley is a scholar of American art and material culture from the colonial era to 1945.

 A fully illustrated catalogue will accompany the exhibition and include essays by leading scholars and curators.
 The authors will focus on key objects that allow them to explore American art intersectionally through the lenses of critical race art history, queer studies, and feminism.
 The catalogue will celebrate and critique PAFA’s education, exhibition, and collection histories and how the institution shaped the field of American art as well as how we visualize American history today.